angular-schule/website-articles/blog/2020-01-everything-github/README.md

     Replace `<username>` (or organisation name) and `<repositoryname>` with your username from GitHub and the name of your new repository.
     <small>(In our example, it's `git remote add origin https://github.com/angular-schule/everything-github-demo.git`)</small>

-7. Finally we can transfer the whole repository to GitHub:
+7. Finally, we can transfer the whole repository to GitHub:

   ```sh
   git push -u origin master